IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 ## Panel templates

 Some panels in various plugins have a very similar layout.
 For example, most notifications have an icon, text and buttons arranged in the same way.
-These panel-specific layouts are offered by IndiGO in the shape of _templates_ that request a view model and put the information that it contains in the right place.
+These panel-specific layouts are offered by TomTom IndiGO in the shape of _templates_ that request a view model and put the information that it contains in the right place.

 These templates are implemented in the form of a base fragment class.
 In order to use a template, your panel's fragment should extend one of these base template fragments.
 The view model referred to